 World Vision Mongolia is the executing entity for all project activities.
-UN-Habitat will enter into an Agreement of Cooperation with World Vision Mongolia to implement all activities identified under the Project's Results Framework and Budget (see Part III, Sections E and F) worth a total of US\$6,644,362.
+UN-Habitat will enter into an Agreement of Cooperation with World Vision Mongoliathe selected the selected Executing Entitiesy to implement all activities identified under the Project's Results Framework and Budget (see Part III, Sections E and F) worth a total of US\$6,644,362.